-Otherwise, authenticate must acquire the corresponding ServerAuthContext object as defined in Section 3.7 (and its subsections), while satisfying the additional requirement that the authentication context identifier used to obtain the ServerAuthContext must be the identifier that would be acquired by calling getAuthContextID with MessageInfo as defined in Section 3.8.1 and while satisfying the additional requirement that the MessageInfo map must unconditionally contain the jakarta.security.auth.message.MessagePolicy.isMandatory key (with associated true value).
+Otherwise, authenticate must acquire the corresponding ServerAuthContext object as defined in Section 3.8 (and its subsections), while satisfying the additional requirement that the authentication context identifier used to obtain the ServerAuthContext must be the identifier that would be acquired by calling getAuthContextID with MessageInfo as defined in Section 3.9.1 and while satisfying the additional that the contain both requirement MessageInfo map must unconditionally the jakarta.security.auth.message.MessagePolicy.isMandatory key (with associated true value) and the jakarta.servlet.http.isAuthenticationRequest key (with associated true value).

 Authenticate must call validateRequest on the acquired ServerAuthContext.
 The MessageInfo argument to the call to validateRequest must be as defined above.
-The clientSubject argument must be a non-null Subject and should be the Subject resulting from the call to validateRequest prior to the service invocation as described in Section 3.8.3.1.
+The clientSubject argument must be a non-null Subject and should be the Subject resulting from the call to validateRequest prior to the service invocation as described in Section 3.9.3.1.
 If the prior Subject is not used, A new (empty) clientSubject must be instantiated and passed in the call to validateRequest.
 A null value may be used for the serviceSubject.

-If the call to validateRequest returns AuthStatus.SUCCESS, the authenticate method must perform the processing defined in Section 3.8.4.
-This processing includes establishing return values for getUserPrincipal, getRemoteUser, and getAuthType and may include the registration of the authentication results in a container authentication session[15] Following this processing, the authenticate method must return the boolean value true, and if the calling context is configured to run-as its caller, the results of the authentication must be reflected in the run-as identity.
+If the call to validateRequest returns AuthStatus.SUCCESS, the authenticate method must perform the processing defined in Section 3.9.4.
+This processing includes establishing return values for getUserPrincipal, getRemoteUser, and getAuthType and may include the registration of the authentication results in a container authentication session^[15] Following this processing, the authenticate method must return the boolean value true, and if the calling context is configured to run-as its caller, the results of the authentication must be reflected in the run-as identity.